 HIV and the law

 You may have heard in the media about people being taken to court for ‘reckless transmission of HIV’.
-It’s really important you understand this, and you can read all about it in your legal rights.
+It’s really important you understand this, and you can read all about it in the your rights pages.

 In simple terms, legally speaking, if you are living with HIV, in order to be taken to court you would have to have done ALL of the following things: